-I teach courses in international political economy and Latin American studies, direct the MA in International Studies degree program, and take students on an annual trip to Chiapas, Mexico, to study commercial development and the ecological alternative.
+I teach courses in international political economy and US-Latin American relations, direct the MA in International Studies degree program, and take students on an annual trip to Chiapas, Mexico, to study the impacts of commercial development and the ecological alternatives.

 U.S.-Latin American Relations, Political Economic Development in Central America and Southern Mexico